 All landlords and letting agents in England must make sure their rental properties are fit for human habitation at the beginning and throughout the tenancy.

 Landlords and agents who fail to meet the specified standards could find themselves the subject of court action and liable for damages.

-The changes are the result of new legislation that comes into force – the Homes (Fitness for Human Habitation) Act – which aims to make landlords more accountable for the condition of the properties that they rent out.
+The requirement is part of the Homes (Fitness for Human Habitation) Act – which aims to make landlords more accountable for the condition of the properties that they rent out.

-When determining whether a home is fit for human habitation consideration will be given to the state of repair, stability, freedom from damp, natural lighting, ventilation, water supply, drainage and sanitary conveniences, facilities for storing, preparing and cooking food and for the disposal of water.
+When determining whether a home is fit for human habitation consideration is given to the state of repair, stability, freedom from damp, natural lighting, ventilation, water supply, drainage and sanitary conveniences, facilities for storing, preparing and cooking food and for the disposal of water.